tamersp25/docs/docs/engines/engine-standards.md

 ##### Input Data Structures

-This input data structure outlines the expected and optional data structures to be passed in to transcription AI engines.
+This input data structure outlines the expected and optional data structures to be passed in to machine translation AI engines.
 Required input data structures are data fields that are expected in message inputs.
 Optional data structures are defined in the corresponding standards body.

 Engines may take in one or multiple input payloads.